jhaskinsjr/nebula/Documentation/Multicore_Simulation.md

 Thus, all the services for core 0 are executed on the server picard.local, and all the services for core 1 are executed on the server riker.local.
 Both cores are Pompia cores, and both are identically configured.
-Both will commence execution when the init.nebula "run" command is executed by the launcher.
+Both will commence execution when the localhost.nebula "run" command is executed by the launcher.

 To execute across N cores, it is necessary to supply N binaries and their